 A college football touchdown machine who rewrote the NCAA record books at Wisconsin before his professional promise was cut short.

-Montee Ball's ascent at the University of Wisconsin was a spectacle of relentless production.
-In the Badgers' powerful, run-centric offense, he became a scoring phenomenon, plunging into the end zone with historic frequency.
-His 2011 season was pure magic: he tied Barry Sanders' single-season record with 39 total touchdowns, a feat that placed him as a Heisman Trophy finalist.
-By the time he left Madison, he held the NCAA record for career rushing touchdowns, a mark that stamped him as one of college football's most prolific finishers.
-The Denver Broncos drafted him in the second round, hoping to harness that scoring touch.
-While he earned a Super Bowl ring as a rookie in 2013, his NFL career never found its footing, hampered by fumbles and off-field struggles.
-His legacy, however, remains firmly cemented in the college game, a record-breaking comet whose brilliance shone brightest on Saturdays.
+Montee Ball tied Barry Sanders' single-season record with 39 total touchdowns in 2011.
+At the University of Wisconsin, he became a scoring phenomenon in the Badgers' run-centric offense.
+He finished as a Heisman Trophy finalist.
+By the time he left Madison, he held the NCAA record for career rushing touchdowns.
+The Denver Broncos drafted him in the second round.
+He earned a Super Bowl ring as a rookie in 2013.
+His NFL career never found its footing, hampered by fumbles and off-field struggles.
+His record-breaking brilliance shone brightest on Saturdays.

 1981–1996